mikeshhoffman/siteredesign/docs/proposal.md

 *   Recommendation: Add cell padding.

-The FESC logo appears twice in home page: upper left and lower right.
+In the home page, the FESC logo appears twice: in the upper left and lower right.

 *   Recommendation: Remove the lower right logo.